Bioscience Americas ...Solutions for a Healthier World.

 What is Liver Disease?

 The liver is the second largest organ of the body, about the size of a football, lying just under the rib cage at the right side of the abdomen.
-It performs several important functions such as fighting infections and diseases, removing toxins from the body, controlling fat level of the body by releasing the bile, helping blood to clot, aids in digestions by breaking down complex molecules into simple forms.
+It performs several important functions such as fighting infections and diseases, removing toxins from the body, controlling the fat level of the body by releasing the bile, helping blood to clot, aids in digestions by breaking down complex molecules into simple forms.

-Liver disease is a group term for vast range of diseases, which can damage the functioning of the liver.
+Liver disease is a group term for a vast range of diseases, which can damage the functioning of the liver.

 How prevalent is Liver Disease?

 60-70 million people are affected on an average with the digestive disorder, out of which almost 12-13 million people are suffering from all the forms of liver disorders.
 Almost 8000 patients are waiting for the feasible liver transplants options.
 50,000 people have reported being dead only in the US due to a problem associated with the liver.
 The number is still increasing.

 There are multiple reasons for the liver damage such as

 - Infection: – Viral infection can damage the liver cells, cause inflammation and reduce its functional capacity.
 These viruses are known to gain entry into the liver through bloodstream or semen of the person.
 Some of the common viral diseases damaging the liver are Hepatitis A, B, and C.

 - Autoimmunity: – There are certain autoimmune conditions, wherein body’s own immune system can attack liver cells to damage its functional outcomes e.g. autoimmune hepatitis, primary biliary cirrhosis, etc.